 Honorable Mention: The Rising of the Shield Hero (Season 1)

-The “ordinary person gets pulled into a fantasy world and must figure out how to get back home” shtick has been practically done to death in anime by this point, but Rising of the Shield Hero is one that… well, rises above most of its brethren by giving us a heavily flawed (and therefore infinitely more interesting) protagonist, while stacking the odds against him from the beginning.
-It starts off unsettlingly dark, but quickly becomes a more hopeful, light-hearted endeavor that has great action, a heavy helping of humor, a cast of supporting characters that are easy to root for, and an antagonist that redefines the phrase “love to hate.”
-There’s also a romance angle that doesn’t really work, but it’s still an easy recommendation despite that one small issue.
+The “ordinary person gets pulled into a fantasy world and must figure out how to get back home” shtick has been practically done to death in anime by this point, but Rising of the Shield Hero is one that… well, rises above most of its brethren by giving us an underdog (and therefore infinitely more interesting) protagonist, who has the odds against him from the beginning.
+It starts off unsettlingly dark, but quickly becomes a more hopeful, light-hearted endeavor that has great action, a heavy helping of humor, a cast of supporting characters that are easy to root for, and an antagonist that exemplifies the phrase “love to hate.”
+There’s also a romance angle that doesn’t really work, but overall the series is definitely worth checking out.

 Number 5: One-Punch Man (Season 2)